YuukanOO/uniformcss.com/docs/fundamentals/helper-mixins.md

 }
 ```

-This is currently an experimental feature and should not be used for production.
 To enable this feature, placeholders must be set to `true` in your configuration.
+This will generate Sass placeholder selectors for each property on compilation.

 ```scss
 @use "uniform" as * with (